ringcentral/ringcentral-embeddable/docs/integration/call-widget.md

 <!-- md:version 3.0.0 -->

+!!! info "Check out the [Embeddable Page Schema reference](https://ringcentral.github.io/ringcentral-embeddable/jsonschema-page/?path=/docs/jsonschemapage-documentation--docs) on how to structure content in Embeddable using JSON"

 Call Widgets are a powerful capability of RingCentral Embeddable, allowing developers to inject dynamic, contextual content directly into the core RingCentral calling experience.

 When a user is on a call, call widgets appear in the right-hand panel, enabling quick access to relevant information or actions—without leaving the call page.